jbaars/Batt_Sust_Model/README.md

 # Battery Sustainability Model
-Integrated model to calculate the manufacturing costs, cradle-to-gate emissions, technical performance and material criticality of automotive lithium-ion batteries.
+Integrated model to calculate the manufacturing costs, cradle-to-gate emissions, technical performance and material criticality of of electric vehicle batteries.

 ## Background
 The integrated modelling framework for batteries aims to address two current gaps: